Let's Groove: Certifications

+Sampling

+Because "Let's Groove" was interpolated, Wayne Vaughn and Maurice White were credited as songwriters in "Feels" by Calvin Harris featuring Pharrell Williams, Katy Perry and Big Sean.

 CDB version

-"Let's Groove" was covered in 1995 by the Australian R&B/pop boy band CDB.
-In Australia it reached number 2 and was certified platinum for shipments of over 70,000 units.
-In New Zealand it peaked at number 1 for three weeks and also received a platinum certification, indicating sales exceeding 10,000 copies.
-At the ARIA Music Awards of 1996 "Let's Groove" won the Highest Selling Single category.
+In 1995, "Let's Groove" was covered by the Australian R&B/pop boy band CDB.
+In Australia, the song reached number 2 and was certified platinum for shipments of over 70,000 units.
+In New Zealand, it peaked at number 1 for three weeks and also received a platinum certification, indicating sales exceeding 10,000 copies.
+At the ARIA Music Awards of 1996, "Let's Groove" won the Highest Selling Single category.